Turbo-Future/LeBot-Github/README.md

 #### **Yo wassup**

 **This is my bot's code.
-I am pretty new to coding so some stuff will seem very dumb and could've done in a much easier way but whatever.**
+As of writing this, I'm new to coding so some stuff will seem very dumb and could've done in a much easier way but whatever.**

 **The bot is offically closed.
 The bot will be running however, will not receive any updates.**